slattery/yse_cascades/README.md

 - catalog
 - collect
 - feature
-- landing
+- levelup

-There are also two special fields to go with 'landing', field_path_prefix and field_path_shortcode.
+There are also two special fields to go with 'levelup', field_path_prefix and field_path_shortcode.
 There is a special base field called 'primary' which signals that if there are more than one menu item pointing to a given node, the primary is the one that belongs in the nodeform, and is the basis for pathbuilding.

 There are three token segments that will return values
  - values:  an array of strings, skips empties
  - objects: an array of structures or entities, skips entities
- - landing: a single nid
+ - levelup: a single nid
  - swapout: an array of strings accepts defaults to avoid skips

 ### onestop: boolean field (values)